CMSgov/bluebutton-site-static/_pages/developers.md

 For best practices for the type of application you're developing, review the [OAuth 2.0 for Native Apps](https://www.rfc-editor.org/rfc/rfc8252.txt){:target="_blank"}.

 To mitigate security risks, use a proxy middleware server following a Backend For Frontend (BFF) authentication pattern.
 In the BFF pattern, a backend server performs all authorization code and refresh token exchanges.
 For examples of this type of proxy middleware client/server implementation, check out our sample applications available in [Node](https://github.com/CMSgov/bluebutton-sample-client-nodejs-react){:target="_blank"} or [Python](https://github.com/CMSgov/bluebutton-sample-client-python-react){:target="_blank"}.

-### Proof Key for Code Exchange (PKCE) extension usage

-To improve the security of your application, we highly recommend using the [PKCE](https://tools.ietf.org/html/rfc7636){:target="_blank"} extension.

-There are several reasons to use the PKCE extension:

-* Ensures that the application that started the OAuth 2.0 flow is the same one that is finishing it.
-* Mitigates the impact of a compromised Authorization Code by a malicious actor.
-* Follows the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-2.1.1){:target="_blank"}

-#### PKCE code challenge support

-PKCE uses a code challenge that is derived from a code-verifier.
-The BB2.0 API supports the S256 style code challenge:

-`codechallenge = BASE64URL-ENCODE(SHA256(ASCII(codeverifier)))`

-When using PKCE, send the following additional parameters and values as part of the OAuth2.0 Authorization Request:

-* `code_challenge`
-* `codechallengemethod = "S256"`

-To learn more about this flow, refer to [OAuth.com](https://www.oauth.com/){:target="_blank"}.

 ### Scopes